Sermons

 4 June 2017

 Every year in our household birthdays and Christmas are becoming harder and harder to find a gift to give.
-As children grow older and no longer scream for the latest toy that all their friends have it’s hard to find a personal gift.
-In this day and age with credit cards we find that people… Read more
+As children grow older and no longer scream for the latest… Read more

 Ascension Sunday